azantop/weatherML/README.md

 Demonstration of multi-step time series forecasting with physics informed neural networks (PINN) on multivariate weather data.
 We use the meteostat library to access wordwide hourly and daily historical weather data.

-For data processing we use a combination of Pandas and Numpy.
-Machine learning is written with Tensorflow.
-To install and run the whole model a [jupyter server](https://jupyter.org/install) is required.

-## Input data visualization: Temperature / Wind speed
+## Details and Visualization of the Data Sources
 For this project, we load historical weather data in Europe on a rectengular 10x10 grid.
 Data processing interpolates missing values from nearby stations.
 The historic weather data is taken for all points shown on the following map, along with a contour plot of the temperature.
 We use hourly data for 10 years after 2012.
 Here, we show a day in June.
 <img src="https://github.com/azantop/weatherML/blob/main/images/heatmap.png?raw=true" alt="temperatures" width="600"/>

 Wind speed is visualized as streamline plot, where the line thickness corresponds to the wind speed.
 <img src="https://github.com/azantop/weatherML/blob/main/images/windmap.png?raw=true" alt="temperatures" width="600"/>

-## Machine Learning Model and Forecast length:
+## Details of the Machine Learning Model and Physics Loss Function:

-The model receives the last 72 hours of the weather of all stations and makes a forecast
-of the future 72 hours on the whole map.
+The model receives the last 72 hours of the weather of all stations and makes a forecast of the future 72 hours on the whole map.
 The model is defined as follows:
 * a time distributed spatial encoder consisting of locally connected and max pooling layers
 * a LSTM recurrent layer for the temporal dynamics